-Carpentersville offers a diverse employment base, with manufacturing (Otto Engineering), education (District 300), and retail (Spring Hill Mall) as the three largest local industries.
-This diversity creates a strong local employment base; the number of jobs increased from 6,638 to 7,327 between 2007-11.
+diversity creates a strong local employment base; the number of jobs increased from 6,638 to 7,327 between 2007-11.
 Residents tend to be employed across a wider range of industries, although the plurality are employed in the manufacturing sector.
-The table below details the average earnings in the subregion for the industries in which most residents or employees work.
+Table 3 details the average earnings in the subregion for the industries in which most residents or employees work.
 Local employment opportunities mix low earning industries (e.g. retail trade) and better paying occupations (e.g. manufacturing or educational services), highlighting a diverse job market.
 Yet, the gap between employment and residence for key industries such as educational services highlight the opportunity for the Village to have more local workers live in Carpentersville.

 Due in part to the local mismatch between housing and jobs, many local employees and residents commute long distances, adding higher transportation costs on top of unaffordable housing costs.
-Residents and employees commute to and from locations not only in Kane County, but also Cook (including the City of Chicago), DuPage, Lake, and McHenry Counties.
+Residents and employees commute to and from locations not only in Kane County, but also Cook (including the City of Chicago), DuPage, Lake, and McHenry counties.
 Only 7 percent of residents work in the community.
 The lack of jobs in the health care sector, in particular, represent an industry for which employed residents must commute.